PhaethonPsychis/Fractional_City_A_Metaverse/0XDDRL.md

 The cyber-urban city uses the crypto-web3 space in a native way.

 ## THE ZEROX DECENTRALIZED DESIGN RESEARCH LAB
-There is an opportunity for an urban development lab to enable visions and naratives for cyber-urban realities to emerge and to coordinate the integration of crypto-web3 technologies that inform novel models of cities by bringing together the best talent and communities from the various disciplines that are relevant to the space and .<br>
+There is an opportunity for an urban development research lab to enable visions and naratives for cyber-urban realities to emerge and to coordinate the integration of crypto-web3 technologies into the design of novel models of cities by bringing together the best talent and communities from the various disciplines that are relevant to the space and .<br>
 -establish the domain of cyber-urban city
 The second pillar of the lab is to take these scientific breakthroughs into production and enable communities to build the new metropolisses, and create territorial and societal transformations.<br><br>
 #### WEBUILD X 0XDDRL